C

 on embedded Linux devices.

-You can customize this file if your target device that has other input devices than the ones that the Boot to Qt stack is configured for by default.
+You can customize this file if your target device has other input devices in addition to the ones that the Boot to Qt stack is configured for by default.

 When you need to configure input devices, see Input in Embedded Linux Devices for more information.